 The two and a half mile trek isn’t arduous, especially in the fall when everyone wants to be outside and breathe in the fresh autumn air.
 The pretty brick-lined route will lead you to sixteen of the most important historic sites around the city and you can do it on your own or with a guide.
 Each day, hundreds of visitors walk the trail, witnessing the Boston Common, the Old North Church, the Site of the Boston Massacre, the Old State House, the Paul Revere House, the Bunker Hill Monument and a lot more.
 You can start the tour at any point along the route and it makes for a fun history lesson for children and their parents.

 Hop on the city’s most well known sightseeing tour to see the best of Boston’s historical icons and attractions.
 The Old Town Trolley Tour is the most comprehensive tour of its kind, taking you to more than 100 different points of interest.
 The hometown guides are amusing and eager; so don’t expect a monotoned description of quick drive-bys.
 These history buffs share interesting accounts about the people and places that have shaped Boston’s history.
-Get off and on all day and stay as long as you want at Faneuil Hall, the Old State House, Park Street Church, the Granary Burying Ground, Boston Common and much more.
+Get off and on all day and stay as long as you want at Faneuil Hall, the Old State House, Park Street Church (open summer time only), the Granary Burying Ground, Boston Common and much more.
 If you’re looking to walk the Freedom Trail, get off at stop 14 and start there.
 There are trolleys running all day so you can catch another one anytime.
 If you’ve brought the kids along, get off at stop 15 to visit the Boston Tea Party Ships & Museum and Boston Children’s Museum, both within walking distance.

 At the Boston Tea Party Ships & Museum, you and the family will learn everything you ever wanted to know about the Boston Tea Party because you’ll be thrown into the action.
 This multi-sensory Boston museum offers you all a chance to march alongside the patriots and throw tea overboard just as they did centuries ago.
 You’ll walk through an authentically restored tea ship, see one of the only two tea chests left in existence and experience holographic technology that will transport you back to colonial Boston.
 Be sure to stop in for a spot of tea and a scone in Abigail’s Tea Room.